Muukid/muTrueType/README.md

 The given glyph must have at least one contour, and that one contour must have points.
 The glyph header given must be valid.

 This function follows the format of a user-allocated function.
 For an explanation of how `data` and `written` are supposed to be used within this function, see [the user-allocated function section](#user-allocated-functions).
+However, since the conversion of a composite glyph to an rglyph requires a fixed amount of memory per font, if `written` is ever dereferenced and set by this function relative to a composite glyph, it will be set to `mutt_composite_rglyph_max`.

 #### Glyph header to rglyph memory maximum